hl7au/au-fhir-base/input/intro-notes/au-pathologyresult-intro.md

-**AU Base Pathology Result**  *[[FMM 1](guidance.html)]*

-This profile defines an observation structure to represent a pathology test result issued by a diagnostic service provider in an Australian context.
-This profile is intended to be capable of supporting reporting for all pathology disciplines (e.g. including microbiology, histopathology, cytology, blood transfusion) with the exception of genomics.

-The observation may represent the result of a simple test such as haemoglobin or it may group the set of results produced by a multi-test study or panel such as a full blood count, or urine specimen study.
 In the latter cases, the observation carries the code of the study / panel and the overall comments in the note element, or a global interpretation by the producer of the study in the interpretation element.
 The observation references the individual test results that make up the study / panel as ‘has-member’ child observations.

-#### Extensions

-No extensions are used in this profile.

 #### Boundaries and relationships